Natalie Snodgrass

 Natalie Snodgrass Bio

-Natalie Claire Snodgrass (born December 17, 1998) is an American professional ice hockey forward for the Seattle Torrent of the Professional Women’s Hockey League (PWHL).
-She previously played for the Ottawa Charge and Minnesota Whitecaps of the Premier Hockey Federation (PHF).
-Snodgrass played college ice hockey at the University of Connecticut, where she was a two-year captain and significantly contributed to her team’s success with impressive scoring records.
+Natalie Claire Snodgrass (born December 17, 1998) is an American professional ice hockey forward who currently plays for the Seattle Torrent of the Professional Women’s Hockey League (PWHL).
+A right-shooting forward listed at 168 cm, she has built a reputation as a power forward with deceptive speed and a knack for clutch goals.
+She previously played for the Ottawa Charge and Minnesota Whitecaps, and internationally has represented the United States at both the U18 and senior levels.

 Early Life and Background